 Also like in the case of the land warfare, the people is allowed to talk in the poll of the topic with their votes.
 In this case multiple vote is allowed too to make possible that every reader can select all the aircrafts and helicopters that can have a longer future in the Russian armed forces avoiding a total decommission before the end of this decade, according to his/her opinion.

 In the family of small combat aircrafts with different roles (fighters, interceptors, land attack,...) the Su-25 seems to be the less modern aircraft.
 It is also the smaller and less powerful, it is the alone that reach not supersonic speed and it is one of the oldest in service from this family.
 The oldest of all them wold be the MiG-25, that still seems very actual as concept.
 Today the armed forces of Russia continue interesed in this open family of aircraft with intensive work in the development of new aircrafts.

 Today the family of the helicopters are the lightest aerial combat vehicles.
 Without protection and with lower speed and altitude than the combat aircrafts, the concept proved to be more vulnerable than previous concepts to new armament, even man-portable, but at same time is appreciated by its performance.
 Surely the entire concept of helicoter needs a revisión for combat roles, and it is likely that the future can go to unmanned helicopters that keep the combat capabilities but avoiding the human loses when they are shut down.
-Today, helicopters with human crew continue being produced, but the current models are variants of models that in production since 25 to 46 years that are getting aged.
+Today, helicopters with human crew continue being produced.